samchungy/eslint-plugin-import-zod/.changeset/fruity-trains-lose.md

 "eslint-plugin-import-zod": patch
 ---

-Fix types to be compatible with ESLint's `defineConfig`
+Fix types to be compatible with ESLint's `defineConfig` and release with trusted publishing